-Audits should be performed by qualified and trained staff, the audit should be properly documented and the audit reports will be subject to inspection by the Competent Authorities during inspections of the Manuf.Auth.Holder for the Medicinal Products.

-Audits should be done periodically (every 2 to 3 years) to assess the continuing GMP Compliance status of the API Manufacturer and, as necessary, the Agent, Broker, Packer, Re-Packer, Distributor or Importer of the API.
+Audits should be performed by qualified and trained staff, the audit should be properly documented and the audit reports will be subject to inspection by the Competent Authorities during inspections of the MAH for the Medicinal Products and API manufacturers.
+Audits should be done periodically using a risk based approach to assess the continuing cGMP Compliance status of the API, intermediates, critical RM and SM Manufacturers and, as necessary, the Agent, Broker, Packer, Re-Packer, Distributor or Importer.

-If a Third Party is involved then the Manuf.Auth.Holder as "contract giver" should follow Chapter 7 of the EU GMP Guide and evaluate the Third Party auditors / audit process as the "contract acceptor" to ensure that the audit process complies with their GMP expectations.
-The Manuf.
-Auth.
-Holder should ensure there is no conflict of interest between the audit process, the auditors and the Auditee.

-In view of the legal background and the GMP expectation of supplier evaluation by the authorities, the Qualified Person(s) or responsible person(s) of the Manuf.Auth.Holder is responsible to assure that the APIs used in Human and Veterinary Medicinal Product Manufacture are manufactured according to the EU GMP guidelines for APIs.
+If a Third Party is involved during auditing then the MAH or API manufacturer as "contract giver" should follow Chapter 7 of the EU GMP Guide and evaluate the auditors/audit process of the Third Party as the "contract acceptor" to ensure that the audit process complies with their cGMP expectations.
+The MAH and API manufacturer should ensure there is no conflict of interest between the audit process, the auditors and the Auditee.
+In view of the legal background and the cGMP expectation of supplier evaluation by the authorities, the Qualified Person(s) or responsible person(s) of the MAH and/or API manufacturer is responsible to assure that the materials used in Human and Veterinary Medicinal Product Manufacture are manufactured according to the EU GMP guidelines for APIs.